Council House, Perth: 1990s refurbishment and heritage listing

 The City of Perth moved back to Council House in February 1999 and placed three unused floors of Council House for lease.
 The refurbishment was widely considered a "qualified success", with the building "handsomely restored".

 The 2001 state election resulted in a change of government, with the Labor Party returning to power.
 The restored building was finally placed on the interim heritage list by Heritage Minister Michelle Roberts on 5 March 2006.
 Former Heritage Minister Graham Kierath, who had resisted the nomination in the 1990s, attacked the decision to list the building as pandering to left-wing supporters.
 The Heritage Council of Western Australia recommended on 17 November 2006 that the listing of the building go ahead.
-The building was entered as a permanent entry on the Heritage Register on 8 December 2006.
+The building was entered as a permanent entry on the Heritage Register on 8 December 2006, with John Hyde saying:

 While the building is different from our traditional notion of heritage, Council House will be as important to future generations as many of our colonial buildings that are considered priceless to the community today.